Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 Depression can appear differently in children than in adults.
 Some symptoms in children can include anxiety or anxious behavior.

-Wondering if what you’re experiencing might be depression?
-You can check out our depression test to find out.

 Types of depression